2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

 * No additional class to manage currency of only **Player**.

 ### Cons
 * Not as simple as each item having an Integer attribute representing its cost/player having an Integer attribute representing how much the player have.
 * Requires other classes to implement class attribute to store total amount of currency.
-*(currently, this is exclusive to player)*.
+* (currently, this is exclusive to player).

-### Assignment 2 updates
+### Assignment 2
+**Wallet** class is created for managing credit of actors, and **WalletManager** singleton class are created for managing wallets of actors.
+**Item** no longer has **Coin** as attribute.
 <br>

 ## REQ6: Monologue